OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 Define when your course begins and ends.

-Click “Edit” next to either “Start Date” or “End Date.”
-Then, click the dropdown to select a date and set a time.
+1. Click “Edit” next to either “Start Date” or “End Date.”
+2. Then, click the dropdown to select a date.
+3. Set a time.
+4. Click "Save."

 .. image:: images/coursestarttime.png

 .. note:: You can use the start date and time to define when the course becomes available for users.
+See the "Course Visibility" section above.

 .. note:: Setting an End Date will not revoke access to the course.
 The course is available indefinitely as long as a learner is enrolled.
 If you would like to revoke access to a course, please contact NextThought.

 Meet Times
 ----------

 Use this space to suggest times the course will meet, either online or in person.
-This field will not change course availability, but is an optional tool for course engagement.
+This field will not change course availability, but is an optional tool to encourage course engagement.

+1. Click "Edit" next to "Meet Times."
-Select a day or days Sunday through Saturday, and also select timeframes for your local timezone.
+2. Select a day or days Sunday through Saturday.
+3. Enter a timeframe.
+4. Click "Save."

 .. image:: images/meettimes.png